srstevenson/xdg-base-dirs/README.md

 [![CI status](https://github.com/srstevenson/xdg/workflows/CI/badge.svg)](https://github.com/srstevenson/xdg/actions)
 [![Coverage](https://img.shields.io/codecov/c/gh/srstevenson/xdg?label=Coverage)](https://app.codecov.io/gh/srstevenson/xdg)

-`xdg` is a Python module which provides functions to return paths to the directories defined by the [XDG Base Directory Specification][spec], to save you from duplicating the same snippet of logic in every Python utility you write that deals with user cache, configuration, or data files.
+`xdg` is a Python module that provides functions to return paths to the directories defined by the [XDG Base Directory Specification][spec], to save you from duplicating the same snippet of logic in every Python utility you write that deals with user cache, configuration, or data files.
 It has no external